gabrielacepeda/Calculator/README.md

 # Calculator
 ![calculator preview](https://github.com/gabrielacepeda/Calculator/blob/master/calculator-image.png)

-This calculator lets you do basic arithmetics.
+This calculator lets you do basic arithmetic.
 It functions as a normal calculator would with addtion, subtraction, multiplication and division.
 You can enter real numbers, as it allows decimal.

 ## How It's Made: